sunilkumarc/desktop-commentary/README.md

 ### How to use
 Go to [espncricinfo](http://www.espncricinfo.com) website.
-And copy paste the url of the particular match into the textbox given in the interface.
+And copy paste the url of an ongoing match into the textbox given in the interface.
 Click the start button.
 Thats it!

 You can stop the commentary by typing